Tools: Other Gear

-This page serves as a frequently updated list of hardware gear (like e-readers, phones and cameras) that’s not tethered quite so closely to a computer.
-It’s stuff we’re using in and around the house, stuff we rely on and (for the most part) trust.
-It replaces a page I used to maintain over at aaronpressman.com.
+This page serves as a frequently updated list of hardware gear (like e-readers, smartphones, and cameras) that’s not tethered quite so closely to a computer.
 You can also see computer systems, computer peripherals, software and web services as well as stuff I’m just messing with.

 Not-the-iPhone Phone